Canon 2000D vs Panasonic G1

 It is notable that the 2000D offers wifi support, while the G1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Panasonic G1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.